 Allergy misdiagnosis is common in the UK, so it’s time to clear things up

 Around one in four people in the UK now suffer from seasonal allergic rhinitis, or hay fever.
 This equates to 16 million people, compared to just one in eight during the 1980s.
 Indeed, according to experts from Allergy UK[i], this number may reach 30 million by the year 2030.
 In particular, it seems that there has been an explosion in the number of children and middle-aged people suffering from the condition.
 However, despite its common nature, detailed information about the condition remains hard to find.

-Professor of the Royal Brompton allergy clinic in London, Stephen Durham, says: “Family members, GPs, even patients themselves can dismiss hay fever as just a bit of sneezing, but for about 10% of sufferers it causes abject misery.”
+Professor of the Royal Brompton allergy clinic in London[ii], Stephen Durham, says: “Family members, GPs, even patients themselves can dismiss hay fever as just a bit of sneezing, but for about 10% of sufferers it causes abject misery.”

 Misdiagnosis is also common when it comes to hay fever, says Dr Adrian Morris of the Surrey Allergy Clinic: “Many go to the GP complaining of sinus problems and end up on antibiotics when they really have hay fever and need antihistamines and nasal spray.”

 However, Durham points out that the reverse is also true, saying that there are also many people convinced that they have hay fever when in fact they are suffering from a different allergy.

-Grass: Grass pollen is undoubtedly the most common and well-known of hay fever sufferers.
+Grass: Grass pollen is undoubtedly the most common and well-known of hay fever triggers.
 The typical pollen season lasts from the first week of May to the second week of September, with a peak from the first week in June to the last week in July.

 Birch: Around 25% of allergy sufferers have an allergy to birch trees.
 This birch season is earlier than the pollen season, lasting from mid-March to the first week in June and peaking from late March to mid-May.